Xiaomi Redmi 6 vs Redmi 5: What’s the difference?

 Xiaomi Redmi 6 vs Redmi 5: Hardware, software

 Xiaomi Redmi 6 is powered by MediaTek’s Helio P22 SoC, which is an octa-core processor using a 12nm process.
 The company claims the processor consumes 48 per cent less power than comparable 28nm chipsets.
-Compared to the Redmi 6, Xiaomi Redmi 5 came with a Snapdragon 450 processor based on 14nm process.
+Compared to the Redmi 6, Xiaomi Redmi 5 came with a Snapdragon 450 processor based on the 14nm process.

 Redmi 6 comes in two variants; one with 3GB RAM and 32GB of internal memory and the other with 4GB RAM and 64GB of internal storage.
 And yes, it does come with a microSD card slot.
 Redmi 5 was launched in three variant: 2GB RAM + 16GB internal storage, 3GB RAM + 32GB of internal storage, and 4GB RAM + 64GB internal storage.
 This phone too had microSD support.